 There may be some instances where you’ll want to change your IP address.
 The reasons for this include:

-• Access content online which is otherwise restricted in your physical location (for example, accessing Netflix’s U.S. library while on a trip abroad)
+• Access content online that is otherwise restricted in your physical location (for example, accessing Netflix’s U.S. library while on a trip abroad)

 • You can’t connect to Wi-Fi and you don’t know why